 In severe injuries it may take upwards to 8-12 weeks for complete healing and a return to sports.
 Less time will be required to just return to normal walking activities.

-Physical therapy is also very useful for two reasons:1. to facilitate healing and 2. to prevent muscle atrophy.
+Physical therapy for high ankle sprain is also very useful for two reasons:1. to facilitate healing and 2. to prevent muscle atrophy.

 Surgery- In those cases where pain remains unresolved after a legitimate period of time, surgical intervention is considered where in some cases the ligament is surgically repaired and in other cases a screw may be placed between the tibia and fibula bone to stabilize the stress that it being created during gait.